NGhebreial/flutter_share_content/README.md

 For those devices is mandatory the use of `FileProvider` class in order to grant access to the images stored in the phone.

-iOS is on the way.
+Version 0.2.0 is supporting androidX.

+iOS is not going to be implemented because I don't have a macOS.

 ## Installation